 - Increase public awareness of Loyola's athletic and academic achievements, and affirm the values and goals of the university.

-- Comply with the rules and regulations set forth by the Horizon League and the National Collegiate Athletic Association (NCAA).
+- Comply with the rules and regulations set forth by the Missouri Valley Conference and the National Collegiate Athletic Association (NCAA).

 Loyola University Chicago is committed to the NCAA bylaws which state that the intercollegiate athletics program shall be conducted in a manner designed to protect and enhance the physical and educational welfare of student-athletes.